prithwijoysaha/prithwijoysaha/README.md

 As a Software Engineer, I specialize in:

-- Full-stack web development and testing using JavaScript, React, Node.js, Next.js, Python, Flask, MySQL, PostgreSQL, MongoDB, Redis, Elasticsearch, Postman, Burp Suite, Apache JMeter, Jest, Mocha, Cypress, Pytest
+- Full-stack web development and testing.
-- Cloud architecture and deployment with AWS, GCP
+- Cloud architecture design and deployment.
 - Building robust and scalable software solutions that empower businesses.

 My work also extends into System Design, where I excel in: